PySpark SQL provides read.json("path")

 nullValues

-option you can specify the string in a JSON to consider as null.
-For example, if you want to consider a date column with a value “1900-01-01” set null on DataFrame.
+option in PySpark is used to specify custom strings that should be treated as null values during the data ingestion process.
+For example, if you want to consider a field with a value “N/A” as null on DataFrame.

 dateFormat